astral-sh/ruff/README.md

 #### [`select`](#select)

-A list of check code prefixes to enable.
-Prefixes can specify exact checks (like `F841`), entire categories (like `F`), or anything in between.
+A list of rule codes or prefixes to enable.
+Prefixes can specify exact rules (like `F841`), entire categories (like `F`), or anything in between.

-When breaking ties between enabled and disabled checks (via `select` and `ignore`, respectively), more specific prefixes override less specific prefixes.
+When breaking ties between enabled and disabled rules (via `select` and `ignore`, respectively), more specific prefixes override less specific prefixes.